Mohamed2006-Dev/POLYNOME-PGCD-FINDER/readme.md

    - View the quotient, remainder, and GCD in the results section.
    - Use the "Tips" and "Example" buttons for guidance.
    - **Auto-Correction:** You can enable or disable auto-correction in the settings window.
 If disabled, make sure to enter polynomials in the correct format to avoid errors.
+   - **History:** Access the history window from the toolbar to view, restore, copy, or clear your previous calculations.

 ## Dependencies 📦